crowdsecurity/crowdsec/test/ansible/README.md

   `/var/lib/libvirt/images/*VAGRANT*`

 The above steps are automated in the script `./prepare-run` (requires bash
 >=4.4).
-It takes an enviroment file, and optionally a list of directories with vagrant configurations.
+It takes an environment file, and optionally a list of directories with vagrant configurations.
 With a single parameter, it loops over all the directories in alphabetical order, excluding those in the `experimental` directory.
 Watch out for running VMs if you break the loop by hand.